Recommendations of Classical Music

 Here is the New York Pro Musica live, but they play better on the studio album, Spanish Music of the Renaissance.

 A Lover and His Lass.
 Garald Lee Farnham, baritone, lute.
 Elizabeth Henreckson, soprano.
 Baby Monster Studios, NYC.
 1989.
 The performers are (or were) local artists of the NYC area.
 The music was published only on cassette as far as I know, and there is no copyright on the cover.
 Good luck finding it.
 A cousin from that area gave me a copy in the 1990s, and I dearly love it.
 It includes several songs from Shakespeare’s plays, as set to music by composers of Shakespeare's.
 Another song is a poem by John Donne set to music.
 Most songs are English, but there are also an Italian, a Spanish, and a French song.

-THE FOUR GREATEST ALBUMS I'VE HEARD
+THE FIVE GREATEST ALBUMS I KNOW

 One of the highest forms of music is the string quartet, or similar small chamber group.
 If I had to pick the four greatest albums I have heard, they would be:

 1. Brahms, Piano Quintet performed by The Budapest String Quartet with Clifford Curzon, piano.
 Again, this was my favorite album for eight years, ca. 1970-1978, and is perhaps still my favorite.
 Again, here is the first movement converted from a fairly good LP, and here is the entire performance from a somewhat damaged LP.

 2. Beethoven, String Quartet #14 performed by The Budapest String Quartet.
 I was pleased to learn in 2014 that this was Beethoven's favorite as well.
 Quartet #15 is on the album as well, and I like to listen to the two quartets as a single continuous work.
 Again, #14 and #15 by the Budapest.